WorkloadAutomation/ibm-workload-automation-chart/README.md

   ![Job status](images/WA_dashboard_pv.png)

-  ### Setting the Grafana service on the EKS cluster
+  ### Setting the Grafana service
-  Before you set the Grafana service on the EKS cluster, ensure that you have already installed Grafana and Prometheus on the EKS cluster.
+  Before you set the Grafana service, ensure that you have already installed Grafana and Prometheus on your cluster.
 For information about deploying Grafana see [Install Grafana](https://github.com/helm/charts/blob/master/stable/grafana/README.md).
 For information about deploying the open-source Prometheus project see [Download Promotheus](https://github.com/helm/charts/tree/master/stable/prometheus).

-1. Log in to the EKS cluster.
+1. Log in to your cluster.
 To identify where Grafana is deployed, retrieve the value for the \<grafana-namespace> by running:

           helm list -A